itamarst/eliot/docs/source/types-testing.rst

 Restricting Testing to Specific Messages
 ----------------------------------------

-If you want to only look at certain messages when testing you can log to a specific ``eliot.Logger`` object rather than the global one.
+If you want to only look at certain messages when testing you can log to a specific ``eliot.Logger`` object.
+The messages will still be logged normally but you will be able to limit tests to only looking at those messages.

 You can log messages to a specific ``Logger``: